 Selective deficiencies of pituitary hormones may represent an early stage in the development of more generalized hypopituitarism.
 Patients must be observed for signs of other pituitary hormone deficiencies, and sellar imaging should be done at intervals to check for signs of a pituitary tumor.

-Isolated growth hormone (GH) deficiency is responsible for many cases of pituitary dwarfism (see Hypopituitarism in Children Resulting in Short Stature).
+Isolated growth hormone (GH) deficiency is responsible for many cases of pituitary dwarfism (see Growth Hormone Deficiency in Children).
 Although one autosomal dominant form of complete GH deficiency is associated with a deletion of the GH structural gene, such gene defects probably account for a minority of cases.
 Treatment of GH deficiency in adults < 50 yr is discussed elsewhere (see Generalized Hypopituitarism).

 Isolated gonadotropin deficiency occurs in both sexes and must be distinguished from primary hypogonadism; men have low serum testosterone levels and infertility, and women have amenorrhea, low serum estrogen levels, and infertility.
 A eunuchoid habitus is generally present.
 However, patients with primary hypogonadism (see Etiology) have elevated levels of luteinizing hormone (LH) and follicle-stimulating hormone (FSH), whereas those with gonadotropin deficiency, either secondary (pituitary) or tertiary (hypothalamic), have low-normal, low, or unmeasurable levels of LH and FSH.
 Although most cases of hypogonadotropic hypogonadism involve deficiencies of both LH and FSH, in rare cases the secretion of only one is impaired.
 Isolated gonadotropin deficiency must also be distinguished from hypogonadotropic amenorrhea secondary to exercise, diet, or mental stress (see Amenorrhea).
 Although the history may be helpful, differential diagnosis may be impossible.